Classification: Antimicrotubule Agent, Taxane

 There are a number of things you can do to manage the side effects of paclitaxel.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 This medication can cause a reaction that may lead to itching, facial swelling, low blood pressure, and difficulty breathing.
 You will receive a corticosteroid (dexamethasone), diphenhydramine, and an H2 blocker (cimetidine or ranitidine) prior to the infusion to help prevent a reaction.
 Reactions are most common during the first week of therapy, including the evening after the infusion.
-Your doctor or nurse will tell you what to do if this happens.
+Your care team will tell you what to do if this happens.

 Tips to preventing infection:

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.

 - Avoid large crowds and people who are sick (i.e.: those who have a cold, fever or cough or live with someone with these symptoms).